moosethegoose2213/automator-for-barrykn-micropatcher/README.md

 # Instructions:
-1) Download either MicropatcherAutomator.app.zip (post full-release (Install macOS Big Sur.app)) or MicropatcherAutomatorBeta,app,zip (pre-release beta (Install macOS Big Sur Beta.app))
+1) Download either MicropatcherAutomator.app.zip (post full-release (Install macOS Big Sur.app)) or MicropatcherAutomatorBeta.app.zip (pre-release beta (Install macOS Big Sur Beta.app))
 2) Download the BarryKN Micropatcher and place it on your desktop.
 Make sure it is named "big-sur-micropatcher-main"
 3) Get a USB drive and format it as Mac OS Extended (Journaled) with GUID Partition Scheme.
 Name the drive "USB"
 4) Open MicropatcherAutomator and enter password.